Justitia: Fair and Efficient Scheduling of Task-parallel LLM Agents with Selective Pampering: Background

-\phm{LLM applications: the emerging trend and the scheduling objectives.} To apply LLMs for real-world problems with enhanced processing capability and output quality, there recently emerges a trend to organize multiple LLM inferences together---in the form of \emph{LLM applications}.
+\phm{The emergence of task-parallel LLM agents.} Large language models (LLMs) have demonstrated strong capability for diverse tasks like text processing~\cite{wu2025survey}, code generation~\cite{gu2023llm} and workflow planning~\cite{kannan2024smart}.
+To apply LLMs with enhanced capability, there recently emerges a trend to have multiple LLM inferences jointly solve real-world problems---in the form of \emph{LLM agents}~\cite{lin2024parrot,luo2025large}.

 For example, as shown in Fig.~\ref{fig:app:map_reduce}, since the context window size of an LLM inference is limited (e.g., 10M tokens~\cite{gemini}), to summarize a large text file, multiple parallel inferences---each processing a slice of the original file---need to be launched and finally have their results merged~\cite{lin2024parrot}.
-Similarly, in Fig.~\ref{fig:app:doc_merge}, to improve the merging quality of multiple documents, several merging inferences are submitted in parallel---each followed by a scoring inference---and finally the highest-score result is selected~\cite{besta2024graph}.
+Similarly, in Fig.~\ref{fig:app:doc_merge}, to improve the merging quality of multiple documents, several merging inferences are submitted in parallel---each followed by a scoring inference~\cite{besta2024graph}.
 In Fig.~\ref{fig:app:fact_verification}, to address the \emph{hallucination} problem~\cite{ji2023survey}, each claim within the LLM-generated output needs to be additionally verified by a dedicated LLM inference (e.g., with the \emph{FacTool} framework~\cite{chern2023factool}).
-In Fig.~\ref{fig:app:sc}, to solve complex mathematical problems, sophisticated LLM reasoning algorithms like self-consistency (SC)~\cite{wang2022self} are increasingly popular, which works by expanding multiple reasoning trajectories and applying majority voting to find the best answer.
+In Fig.~\ref{fig:app:sc}, to solve complex mathematical problems, the self-consistency (SC) agent~\cite{wang2022self} expands multiple reasoning trajectories and applyies majority voting to find the best answer.

+Note that, each agent above comprises a set of \emph{parallel inference tasks}; we call such agents \emph{task-parallel LLM agents}.
+Task-parallel LLM agents would become an increasingly common workload paradigm in future LLM serving clusters.
+They are thus the focus of this paper.